blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 You were recruited and served a few months in the army before being returned.
 In that time you learned to wield a pole arm in formation.
 You are proficient with pikes.

 ### Borrow (requires at least 15 DEX)
-When you attempt to steal an object using a sleight of hand check, you make it with advantage.
+When you attempt to steal an object using a dexterity check, you make it with advantage.

 ### Tolerant Lungs (requires at least 15 CON)
 Breathing soot hasn't done great things for your health, but at least there's a silver lining.
 You are resistant to damage taken by breathing harmful gases.

 ### Moonlighting academic (requires at least 15 INT)
 You worked with proximity to sensitive information.
 Maybe you were a chimney sweep for wealthy homes, or spent plenty of time around engineers in a factory, or something else.
 Choose one of the following skills, and gain expertise in it, adding twice your proficiency bonus when you make checks with it.
+- Reading
+- writing
+- Arithmetic
+- Commerce
+- Herbology
-- Investigation
+- Zoology
 - History
+- Religion
+- Painting
-- Arcana
+- One musical instrument
-- Nature
+- Clockwork

 ### Haggle (requires at least 15 WIS)
 You didn't get where you are by paying full price.
-The first persuasion check you make to haggle with a particular trader is made with advantage.
+The first charisma check you make to haggle with a particular trader is made with advantage.

 ### Embelish (requires at least 15 CHA)
 It's hard for others to know what you have and haven't experienced.
-When you tell a tall tale, you get advantage on your deception check.
+When you tell a tall tale, you get advantage on any deceptive charisma check.

 ## 6 Field Folk
 Farmers, foresters, and fishermen bear this name.
 It is a simple life, but often a rewarding one.